gcat332/conan-cards-scraping/README.md

-pullCard.py : Use for scraping card data from website convertImage.py : Use for download image from url and insert into excel workbook
+pullCard.py : Use for scraping card data from website<br>
+convertImage.py : Use for download image from url and insert into excel workbook

 **This project is developed for learing on Python**